-Hiring choices can significantly impact your bottom line, especially when labor takes up nearly 70% of total business costs.
+Hiring choices can significantly impact your bottom line, especially since labor accounts for nearly 70% of total business costs.

-Choosing between a virtual assistant vs accounting clerk might seem straightforward, but the cost-benefit balance can shift depending on your specific needs.
+Choosing between a virtual assistant and an accounting clerk might seem straightforward, but the cost-benefit balance can shift depending on your needs.

 Accounting clerks offer reliable support for tasks such as payroll and record-keeping, making them a traditional choice for many businesses.